PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-custom-role-cli.md

 ---
-title: Öğretici - Azure CLI kullanarak Azure kaynakları için özel bir rol oluşturun | Microsoft Docs
+title: Tutorial - Create a custom role for Azure resources using Azure CLI
-description: Azure CLI kullanarak Azure kaynakları için özel bir rol oluşturarak başlayın.
+description: Get started creating a custom role for Azure resources using Azure CLI in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon